Toyota Century: Third generation (G60; 2018)

 The powertrain is Hybrid Synergy Drive including the 2UR-FSE 5.0-litre V8 petrol engine, maintaining the displacement of the prior V12 engine but adding an electric drive system for fuel economy improvement to 13.6 km/L, compared to the prior generation's 10 km/L. The powertrain package is the same as the 2008-2017 Lexus LS 600h & LS 600h L; however, as the fifth-generation LS does not feature this powertrain, it is now unique to the Century.
 The suspension has been upgraded from the previous double wishbone to a multi-link suspension with supplemental air bags to further enhance ride quality.
 Toyota first displayed a hybrid engine in the Century at the 1975 Tokyo Motor Show in the Century gas turbine hybrid, with a GT45 gas turbine and electric motor.

-Century GRMN

-On 18 September 2018, the website Japanese Nostalgic Car published an article showing photos of a factory appearance package for the Century, called Century GRMN (Gazoo Racing, tuned by the Meister of the Nürburgring).
-It is not clear whether this will be a one-off or not.
-On 20 September 2018, an article was published by Japanese website Response showing President of Toyota Motor Corporation Akio Toyoda getting into his modified Century, which did not appear to be the same as the conventional model currently available.
-The website suggested that a sport-oriented version of the Century might be offered soon.
-On 25 November 2018, the car appeared at the Toyota GAZOO Racing Festival, where it appeared alongside the fifth generation Supra.
-At the 2019 Tokyo Auto Salon, a Century GRMN appeared in black.